 Whether you're a first-time car buyer on a shoestring budget or simply want an affordable, super-fuel-efficient subcompact for your next ride of choice, today's small cars have improved by leaps and bounds over the chintzy, unreliable 'penalty boxes' of yesteryear.
-Subcompact car pricing has crept up lately, but there are still a few great choices you'll find under $15,000 to start.
+Subcompact car pricing has crept up lately, but there are still a few great choices you'll find under $16,000 to start.
 And the best part?
 They’re the most reliable cars manufactured today.

-Here are the 5 cheapest small cars you'll find on sale for the 2013 model year, and all of them come very close to, or exceed, 40 highway mpg.
+Here are the 5 most affordable Budget Cars you'll find on sale for the 2015 model year, and all of them come very close to, or exceed, 40 highway mpg.

-The Spark is all-new for 2013, and is the smallest car Chevrolet has ever offered.
+The 2015 Spark continues to be the smallest car Chevrolet has ever offered.
 This 'micro-compact' is shorter and narrower than even the MINI Cooper Hardtop, and while it seats 4 instead of 5 passengers, interior room is not too bad for a car of these dimensions.
 You'll find just 84 horsepower on tap, but this is a very light vehicle, so acceleration will rival other small budget cars.
 The Spark has sold well with younger first-time buyers, thanks to its refreshing design and large number of color choices and customization options.
 With 10 standard airbags and welcome features like hill-start assist, the Spark has a decent track record for safety.
 And what could be easier to park than this tiny, fuel-efficient, money-saving powerhouse.

-Fresh off a 2012 redesign and adding a few new standard features this year, making it one of the top picks in the Budget Car class.
+The Kia Rio adds a few new standard features this year, making it one of the top picks in the Budget Car class.
 Over the last two years, it has made great strides since the bargain-basement, low-quality Rio of the previous generation.
 Available in sedan and hatchback body styles, the Rio offers lots of power for this class while still maintaining great efficiency.
 Available 6-speed manual and 6-speed automatic transmissions help with fuel economy and provide more usable gear ratios, allowing the Rio to dash through city traffic with ease.
 If you're cross-shopping the Rio and similar Hyundai Accent, know that the Rio is cheaper at each trim level, but is missing a few of the Hyundai's premium features.

-Want a small, efficient car at a rock-bottom price that's not a snooze behind the wheel?
+Ford Fiesta Want a small, efficient car at a rock-bottom price that's not a snooze behind the wheel?
 The Ford Fiesta is our top pick for subcompact drivers who love to, well, drive.
 Sharing engineering with the Mazda2, a great little car in its own right, the Fiesta separates itself from that offering through its sharp styling and much more modern interior technology options.
 You'll find available SYNC and SYNC with MyFord Touch systems with tons of smartphone-enhancing in-car apps, plus true small-car luxury features at the higher trim levels.
-Fuel efficiency nuts may want to wait until 2014, when the Fiesta will debut with an all-new 1.0-liter, 3-cylinder EcoBoost turbo engine that will bring even greater efficiency while matching the current 1.6-liter's power output.
+Fuel efficiency nuts will love the all-new 1.0-liter, 3-cylinder EcoBoost turbo engine that brings even greater efficiency while matching the current 1.6-liter's power output.